 - Choose a projectname.
-It has to start with trb3_periph or trb3_central. - Create a new subdirectory inside ./trb3/.
+It has to start with trb3\periph\\ or trb3\central\\. - Create a new subdirectory inside ./trb3/.
 Choose a short, descriptive name for the project.
-Change to this directory. - Create subdirectories compile.pl The main script that runs synthesis, map, par...
+Change to this directory. - Create subdirectories

+'''

 code for your own vhd codes for this project

 cores for generated ipcores

 sim for the simulation project

+'''